vdbrink/vdbrink.github.io/node-red/node-red_diff_in_time.md

 {% capture imgHeight %}50{% endcapture %}

 # Node-RED calculate diff in time
-*Example: Detect is someone is taking a shower*
+*Example: Detect if someone is taking a shower*

 <a name="top"></a>
 <a href="node-red_home-assistant">